The Effect of Omitted Variables on the Sign of Regression Coefficients: Empirical Application: Social Capital and the Rise of the Nazi Party

 \subsubsection{Selection Bias Adjustments}

-\cite{SatyanathVoigtlanderVoth2017} did not present selection bias adjusted estimands; as we document in section \ref{sec:inPractice}, it is rare for empirical researchers to present both breakdown analysis and bias adjustments.
-To illustrate the results of section \ref{sec:biasAdjustment}, here we also use bias adjustments to analyze the sensitivity of the results in \cite{SatyanathVoigtlanderVoth2017}.
+\cite{SatyanathVoigtlanderVoth2017} did not present selection bias adjusted estimates; as we document in Appendix \ref{sec:inPractice}, it is rare for empirical researchers to present both breakdown analysis and bias adjustments.
+To illustrate the results of Section \ref{sec:biasAdjustment}, here we also use bias adjustments to analyze the sensitivity of the results in \cite{SatyanathVoigtlanderVoth2017}.

 Table \ref{table:biasAdjustmentSensitivity} summarizes our bias adjustment results.
-For brevity, here we focus on just the ``all associations'' treatment variable and the specification in column (2) of table \ref{table:mainTable0}, and we only consider $R_\text{long}^2 = 1$.
+For brevity, here we focus on just the ``all associations'' treatment variable and the specification in column (2) of appendix Table \ref{table:mainTable0}, and we only consider $R_\text{long}^2 = 1$.
 Our findings are similar for the other treatment variables, specifications, and $R_\text{long}^2$ values.
 For simplicity we also do not present confidence sets for these point estimates.
 Panel A represents current empirical practice.
 The first row shows the baseline estimate.
-The second row shows the selection bias adjusted estimate obtained from Oster's Proposition 1 (our Proposition \ref{prop:OsterP1}), which assumes $\delta = 1$ and requires A\ref{assump:OsterA2}.
+The second row shows the selection bias adjusted estimate obtained from Oster's Proposition 1 (our Prop.\ \ref{prop:OsterP1}), which assumes $\delta = 1$ and requires an additional assumption (\ref{assump:OsterA2}, discussed in Appendix \ref{sec:BiasCorrectionsAppendix}).
 Based on this estimate, the researcher would conclude that selection bias only works in their favor---it has the same sign as their baseline estimate and indeed is even larger.